garlicdevs/Arcade-Learning-Environment/README.md

 The Arcade Learning Environment (ALE) is a simple object-oriented framework that allows researchers and hobbyists to develop AI agents for Atari 2600 games.
 It is built on top of the Atari 2600 emulator [Stella](https://stella-emu.github.io/) and separates the details of emulation from agent design.
 This [video](https://www.youtube.com/watch?v=nzUiEkasXZI) depicts over 50 games currently supported in the ALE.

-For an overview of our goals for the ALE read [The Arcade Learning Environment: An Evaluation Platform for General Agents](http://www.jair.org/papers/paper3912.html).
-If you use ALE in your research, we ask that you please cite this paper in reference to the environment (BibTeX entry at the end of this document).
-Also, if you have any questions or comments about the ALE, please contact us through our [mailing list](https://groups.google.com/forum/#!forum/arcade-learning-environment).

-Feedback and suggestions are welcome and may be addressed to any active member of the ALE team.

-### Features
-- Object-oriented framework with support to add agents and games.
-- Emulation core uncoupled from rendering and sound generation modules for fast emulation with minimal library dependencies.
-- Automatic extraction of game score and end-of-game signal for more than 50 Atari 2600 games.
-- Multi-platform code (compiled and tested under OS X and several Linux distributions, with Cygwin support).
-- Communication between agents and emulation core can be accomplished through pipes, allowing for cross-language development (sample Java code included).
-- Python development is supported through ctypes.
-- Agents programmed in C++ have access to all features in the ALE.
-- Visualization tools.
+This patch is just an unofficial hard fork.
+The original code can be found here(https://github.com/mgbellemare/Arcade-Learning-Environment).

 ## What is this patch for?
+- I had a hard time installing ALE on Windows 10 and Mac OS.
+Moreover, the Visual Studio port(https://github.com/Islandman93/Arcade-Learning-Environment) of IslandMan93 uses outdated code ALE 0.0.1.
+Therefore, I created this multi-platform patch.
-- This patch supports latest Mac OS Sierra
+- This patch supports latest Mac OS Sierra and Windows 10 (with ALE 0.6.0).
-- More thread-safe (delete all static fields)
+- More thread-safe (delete all static fields).
-- User can set configuration file for each environment using ale.setString(b'config', b'path_to_config_file'). (thread-safe)
+- User can set configuration file for each environment using function ale.setString(b'config', b'path_to_config_file').
+- Merge IslandMan93's [Visual Studio 2013 port of the ALE 0.0.1](https://github.com/Islandman93/Arcade-Learning-Environment) to ALE 0.6.0.
+- This patch is indexed as version 0.6.1.
+- Installation guide in more details.
+- Please let me (garlicdevs@gmail.com) know if you cannot install this patch.

 ## Installation Guide
 ### Mac OS
-- We successfully installed ALE using the following steps on Mac OS 10.12 and Python 3.6.3
+- I successfully installed ALE using the following steps on Mac OS 10.12 and Python 3.6.3

 1. Install brew:
 ```